-If no activity of the user interface of the CAT application has been detected by the terminal after a period of 60 seconds, the CAT session timeout occurs.
+If no activity of the user interface of the CAT application has been detected by the terminal after a period of 60 s, the CAT session timeout occurs.
 The timer shall restart at every interaction of the user.

-Actions to be taken by the terminal when the CAT session timeout occurs are defined in the related sections.
+Actions to be taken by the terminal when the CAT session timeout occurs are defined in clause 6.4.